HiveRunner/HiveRunner/README.md

 See [com.klarna.hiverunner.examples.InsertTestDataTest](/src/test/java/com/klarna/hiverunner/examples/InsertTestDataTest.java) for working examples.

-## 3. Understand a little bit of the order of execution
+## 3. Understand the order of execution

 HiveRunner will in default mode set up and start the HiveShell before the test method is invoked.
 If autostart is set to false, the [HiveShell](/src/main/java/com/klarna/hiverunner/HiveShell.java) must be started manually from within the test method.
 Either way, HiveRunner will do the following steps when start is invoked: